Top 10 French Drain Mistakes & How To Avoid Them

 French Drain Installation Mistakes

-It’s common to find a number of mistakes made during French drain installations.
+It’s common to find several mistakes made during French drain installations.

 By identifying them, you’re able to avoid repeating the same.
-These mistakes include wrong drain rock usage, not calling to find out about buried utility lines, and also paying no attention to the slope of the area.
+These mistakes include wrong drain rock usage, not calling about buried utility lines, and paying no attention to the area’s slope.

 More mistakes include having only gravel poured into the trench without a drainpipe and connecting downspouts directly to the French drain.

 A wrong exit point can serve as a hindrance to normal functioning.
 Ignoring plant roots could also serve as a problem.
-With these mistakes pointed out, let’s briefly discuss each of them for more clarity.
+With these mistakes pointed out, let’s briefly discuss each for clarity.

 i.
 Wrong Drain Rock Usage